MicrosoftDocs/learn/learn-pr/aspnetcore/build-blazor-hybrid/includes/4-blazor-components.md

 ## Try the Counter

-In the running app, navigate to the Counter page by clicking the Counter tab in the sidebar on the left.
+In the running app, navigate to the counter page by clicking the **Counter** tab in the sidebar on the left.
 The following page should then be displayed.

 ![Counter Screenshot.](../media/counter.png)